intuition-dev/INTUITION/src/README.md

     or you can use npm instead of yarn anytime.

-Note: currently node needs to be install via nvm (https://github.com/nvm-sh/nvm)
+Note: currently node needs to be install via nvm (https://github.com/nvm-sh/nvm) and you must have Python v2.7 during the install.
+This is due to a npm upstream dependency.
 Note: if changed node version you may need to do this first:  `yarn global remove intu`

 Edit intu-config.yaml to set the admin password, and where your webapp will reside.